sgoldenlab/SMART2/docs/tutorial.md

 <b>After registration correction</b>
 </p>

+### Tip: When manually correcting registrations, do not remove all correspondence points - make sure at least one is always retained!

 ## Part 4: Segmentation, duplicate cleanup, & forward warping

 This section loops through all the images of the segmentation channel and automates the forward looping process.
 At the end of this section, you will have a mapped dataset!